 Are you looking to spruce up your space for less?
 If so, give this easy spring upcycle project a try.
-You can repurpose an old chair in just a few ours, and create a look that is fresh and new.
+You can repurpose an old chair in just a few hours, and create a look that is fresh and new.
 You don’t need a great deal of supplies, and you don’t even need a lot of time or crafty know how.
-In fact, the chair below we made for around $5 and in less than two hours.
+In fact, the chair below we made in less than two hours.
 Want to try to repurpose an old chair yourself?
 Take a look at how to repurpose an old chair and get a fresh new look for less.

 Old chair (ours was a curb find!
 FREE!)

 (I used an old shower curtain but you could use an old shirt, dress or anything!)

 Use what you have on hand and really save.
 For our project we had a can of ivory spray paint on hand leftover from another project.
 It worked perfectly.
 I used fabric I had on hand from an old shower curtain, but you could use a old shirt, towels, skirt or anything else you have on hand.
 Should we have needed a can of cheap spray paint, our total cost still would have been about $1.
 Now that is a great deal!

 1. Begin by cleaning your chair well with warm, soapy water.
 Wipe clean.

 2. Remove the seat cover with a screw driver.
 This is so easy!
 It will just pop right off.

 3. Cover the seat by wrapping it face down into the fabric and securing the sides tightly with a staple gun.

 4. Give the chair a coat (or two) of paint.
 We distressed ours a tad with some sand paper for a natural look.
 You can do this if you wish or opt for a clean finish.

 5. Return the seat cover to the chair.
 Replace the screws.